Updated: 5 November 2019

 However, while thousands are taking their responsibilities serious there are still too many that have published poor quality statements or are failing to fulfil the basic legal requirements.
 That’s why we have written to chief executives of 17,000 businesses about their obligations and made it clear that there are no excuses for non-compliance.

 The Home Office is conducting an audit and following this non-compliant companies risk being publicly named.
+We are also in the process of consulting on enforcement measures for non-compliant companies.

-The Government will be publishing its own transparency statement later this year.
 In March 2019, the Government, in partnership with the Ethical Trading Initiative and Organisation for Security and Cooperation in Europe, hosted an international conference on addressing modern slavery in public procurement.

 We are working in partnership with business to accelerate progress and help smaller businesses take action, through the Government’s Business Against Slavery Forum, chaired by the Home Secretary.
-CEOs from a range of multinational organisations work with the Government to share experiences and galvanise action on this issue.
+CEOs from a range of multinational organisations work with the government to share experiences and galvanise action on this issue.

 National Referral Mechanism (NRM)